MarcoKuehne/marcokuehne.github.io/README.md

 Use `git init` to initialize the repository.
 It is used to create a new empty repository or directory consisting of files' with the hidden directory. '.git' is created at the top level of your project, which places all of the revision information in one place.

-Show what is connected with `git remote -v show`
+Show what is connected with:

+    git remote -v show

 ### git status and diff

 Shows you which files are in this staging area, and which files have changes that haven't yet been put there.
-In order to compare the file as it currently is to what you last saved, you can use `git diff filename`, e.g. `git diff README.md` in the terminal. `git diff` without any filenames will show you all the changes in your repository, while git diff directory will show you the changes to the files in some directory.
+In order to compare the file as it currently is to what you last saved, you can use `git diff filename`, e.g. `git diff README.md` in the terminal. `git diff` without any file names will show you all the changes in your repository, while git diff directory will show you the changes to the files in some directory.

 ### git commit